Aiwizo/fastapi-third-party-auth/docs/index.rst

 .. code-block:: bash

-   poetry add fastapi-oidc
+   poetry add fastapi-third-party-auth

 Or, for the old-timers:

 .. code-block:: bash

-   pip install fastapi-oidc
+   pip install fastapi-third-party-auth

 Example
 -------